aalekhpatel07/reunion-api/README.md

-# PyReunion and WmReunion
+# PyReunion and ReunionJs

-Python and JS (WASM) frontend for Rust backend for the crate `reunion`.
+Python and JS (WASM) frontend for the Rust backend of the crate `reunion`.